MPN Overview and Pathogenetic Features

 MPNs are characterized by myeloproliferation — uncontrolled growth of the blood stem cells in the bone marrow and increase of one or more of the three blood cell types in the circulation, namely red and white blood cells and platelets — specific morphologic features (i.e., appearance) in the bone marrow, such as fibrosis (scarring of the bone marrow), hypercellularity (presence of excess cells in the bone marrow) and certain genetic mutations (abnormalities in specific genes present in malignant cells), among others.

 The three classic MPNs present different clinical phenotypes (observable characteristics) and a range of morphologic/molecular features.
-PMF is characterized by bone marrow fibrosis (bone marrow is progressively replaced with fibers, a process that progressively leads to cytopenias (low counts of the three main blood cell types) and ultimately failure of the bone marrow to produce blood (Figure 1a and top right panel in Figure 2 depicted below).
-MF is the most aggressive MPN, whereas PV and ET constitute more indolent (i.e., benign) subtypes.
-Myelofibrosis (MF) is also characterized by progressive splenomegaly, anemia, extramedullary hematopoiesis (occurring outside the bone marrow), and several constitutional symptoms that can be debilitating, such as fatigue, low-grade fevers, night sweats, early satiety, bone pain, pruritus, abdominal discomfort, and unintentional weight loss among others.
-Please see below the separate section and our article on myelofibrosis phenotypes.
+PMF is characterized by bone marrow fibrosis: the bone marrow is progressively replaced with fibers (Figure 1a and top right part in Figure 2 depicted below), a process that progressively leads to cytopenias (low blood cell counts, for example, red blood cells or platelets) and ultimately failure of the bone marrow to produce blood.
+Myelofibrosis (MF) is the most aggressive MPN, whereas PV and ET constitute more indolent (i.e., benign) subtypes.
+MF is also characterized by progressive splenomegaly, anemia, extramedullary hematopoiesis (occurring outside the bone marrow), and several constitutional symptoms that can be debilitating, such as fatigue, low-grade fevers, night sweats, early satiety, bone pain, pruritus, abdominal discomfort, and unintentional weight loss among others.
+Below, please see the journal cover of our featured article in Cancers (Basel) on myelofibrosis phenotypes.

 Myelofibrosis can occur as the primary disease — primary MF — or evolve from PV or ET to the fibrotic phase (secondary MF).
-Patients with polycythemia vera typically have an elevated count of red blood cells (middle right panel in Figure 2 depicted below) and harbor the JAK2 V617F mutation.
-Essential thrombocythemia is the most indolent MPN and is characterized by a high number of platelets (cells that control bleeding); bottom right panel in Figure 2 depicted below.
-For a comprehensive presentation of MPNs, please review our book chapter: Bose P, Masarova L, Amin HM, Verstovsek S. Philadelphia Chromosome-Negative Myeloproliferative Neoplasms (Chapter 6), In: The MD Anderson Manual of Medical Oncology, Kantarjian HM, Wolff RA, Rieber AG., Eds., 4th edition, McGraw Hill, 2022.
+Patients with polycythemia vera typically have an elevated count of red blood cells (please see the middle right part in Figure 2 depicted below) and harbor the JAK2 V617F mutation in the vast majority of cases.
+Essential thrombocythemia is the most indolent MPN and is characterized by a high number of platelets (blood cells that control bleeding); please see bottom right part in Figure 2 depicted below.

 "Driver" Mutations in MPNs